Tomáš Berdych: 2010: Grand Slam final in Wimbledon, French Open semi-final

 He reached his first career slam final at Wimbledon after beating Andrey Golubev and Benjamin Becker in straight sets, Denis Istomin in five, and Daniel Brands in four sets.
-He also defeated defending champion Roger Federer in four sets 6–4, 3–6, 6–1, 6–4, to record his second straight victory over the Swiss.
+He also defeated defending champion Roger Federer in four sets to record his second straight victory over the Swiss.
 The win also made him only the fourth Czech-born man to reach the semifinals at Wimbledon, after Jaroslav Drobný, Jan Kodeš, and Ivan Lendl.
-In the semifinal match against Novak Djokovic, Berdych won in straight sets 6–3, 7–6, 6–3, to reach his first Grand Slam final, against No. 1 Rafael Nadal.
-There, he lost to the Spaniard 3–6, 5–7, 4–6, to finish as runner-up.
+In the semifinal match against Novak Djokovic, Berdych won in straight sets to reach his first Grand Slam final, against No. 1 Rafael Nadal.
+There, he lost to the Spaniard in straight sets.

 Afterwards, he played at the 2010 Legg Mason Tennis Classic in Washington as the top seed.
 He made the quarterfinals, after beating both Dmitry Tursunov and Andrey Golubev in three sets en route.
-However, he lost to Xavier Malisse 4–6, 6–3, 2–6, in the quarterfinal round.
-At the 2010 Rogers Cup held in Toronto, he was seventh seed.
-He beat two Ukrainian players, Sergiy Stakhovsky 6–2, 6–4, (in the opening round) and Alexandr Dolgopolov 6–3, 6–7, 6–4, (in the third round) to reach the quarterfinals.
-There, he lost to Roger Federer 3–6, 7–5, 6–7, despite serving for the match at 5–3 in the third set while being two points away from victory numerous times.
-At the 2010 US Open as the seventh seed, Berdych was upset in the first round by Michaël Llodra, 6–7, 4–6, 4–6.
+However, he lost to Xavier Malisse in three sets in the quarterfinals.
+At the 2010 Rogers Cup in Toronto, he beat two Ukrainian players, Sergiy Stakhovsky (in the opening round) and Alexandr Dolgopolov (in the third round) to reach the quarterfinals.
+There, he lost to Roger Federer, despite serving for the match at 5–3 in the third set while being two points away from victory numerous times.
+At the 2010 US Open as the seventh seed, Berdych was upset in the first round by Michaël Llodra in straight sets.

-Appearing at the 2010 Proton Malaysian Open in Kuala Lumpur, he made the quarterfinals, where he lost to David Ferrer, 6–4, 5–7, 4–6.
-Berdych then made a first-round exit at the 2010 China Open, where he lost to Michael Berrer, 6–4, 5–7, 4–6.
-At the 2010 Shanghai Rolex Masters as the seventh seed, Berdych lost to Guillermo García-López in the third round, 6–7, 3–6.
-He then suffered two successive opening-round losses, first at the 2010 If Stockholm Open in Stockholm (Sweden) falling to Jarkko Nieminen for the first time, 1–6, 4–6, and at the 2010 Davidoff Swiss Indoors in Basel (Switzerland), losing to Tobias Kamke, 4–6, 1–6.
+Appearing at the 2010 Proton Malaysian Open in Kuala Lumpur, he made the quarterfinals, where he lost to David Ferrer.
+Berdych then made a first-round exit at the 2010 China Open, where he lost to Michael Berrer.
+At the 2010 Shanghai Rolex Masters, Berdych lost to Guillermo García López in the third round.
+He then suffered two successive opening-round losses, first at the 2010 If Stockholm Open in Stockholm (Sweden) falling to Jarkko Nieminen and at the 2010 Davidoff Swiss Indoors in Basel (Switzerland), losing to Tobias Kamke.